jiachengxu/idetcd/README.md

 $ dig +short worker4.tf.local AAAA @localhost
 ```
 ### Integration with AWS
 Using CoreDNS with idetcd plugin to config the cluster is a one-time process which is different with the general config process.
 For example, if you want to set up a cluster which contains several instances on AWS, you can use the same configuration for every instance and let all the instances to expose themselves in the `init` process.
 This can be achieved by using [`cloud-init`](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html#user-data-cloud-init) in [`user data`](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html).
-Here is a bash script example to for instances to execute at launch:
+Here is a bash script example for AWS instances to execute at launch:

 ```bash
 #!/bin/bash